-- Smaller and More Efficient ROWs: AVs will allow for narrower traffic lanes, a reduction in the number of lanes needed to accommodate traffic demand, and removal of center medians, offering opportunities for implementation of Complete Streets initiatives.
+- Smaller and More Efficient ROWs: AVs will allow for narrower traffic lanes, a reduction in the number of lanes needed to accommodate traffic demand, and the removal of center medians, offering opportunities for implementation of Complete Streets initiatives.

 - Relocating and Reducing Parking: AVs will bring massive changes to the location, form, and amount of parking, as vehicles can park themselves or circulate in the transportation network while awaiting their next rider.
 On-site surface parking lots will become unnecessary in many locations.

-- Signage and Signalization: As information can be transmitted to AVs wirelessly in real time, we foresee a future in which traffic signage ebbs away, yielding less visual clutter in our urban spaces.
+- Signage and Signalization: As information can be transmitted to AVs wirelessly in real-time, we foresee a future in which traffic signage ebbs away, yielding less visual clutter in our urban spaces.

 - Redevelopment Opportunities: A reduction in parking and narrowed right-of-ways will yield substantial redevelopment opportunities in areas dominated by surface parking and wide roadways, including downtowns.